 We can email, store, share and amend the files as we please with relative ease.
 Digital voice recorders have a number of applications.
 The type of voice recorder you need will depend entirely on the manner in which you intend to use it and the purpose of the final recording.
 Here are the most common applications.

 What can Digital Voice Recorders be used for?

-Journalists, translators, private detectives, people who hate writing things down - joking aside, digital voice recorders can be very useful for people with dyslexia - all make regular use of digital voice recorders.
+Journalists, translators, private detectives, and people who hate writing things down - joking aside, digital voice recorders can be very useful for people with dyslexia - all make regular use of digital voice recorders.
 The best types of digital voice recorders for this application are the ones with one-touch start/pause functionality.
-Even better are the ones with voice-activated recording.
-You simply pop it where youre working and when you speak into it, the little device kicks in and starts recording.
+Even better are the ones with voice-activated recordings.
+You pop it where you're working, and when you speak into it, the little device kicks in and starts recording.

 What to do with the recording

 The majority of digital voice recorders have USB connectivity, meaning you can plug them straight into your laptop or tablet.
 Once in, extract the file - typically an MP3 - and save it to your machine.
 For double security, email it to yourself too.
 A Google email address is a good idea for storing audio evidence as they are cloud-based, meaning you can access the evidence from anywhere, and you'll still have it, even if your computer finds its way to the bottom of a lake.